drizm-team/time-manager-backend/README.md

 The "keys" directory contains the .json keys for Google Cloud Platform service accounts.
-By default this project will expect a user called **exodia_cron**.
+By default, this project will expect a user called **exodia_cron**.
-This user is required but you can add more if wanted.
+This user is required, but you can add additional ones if wanted.

 All users added to this folder will qualify to request to management